maruchitatsuki/python-based-SMC-with-likelihood-tempering/_sources/How_to_use.md

 ## Example

-`SMC_example` provides a complete and minimal implementation based on the Michaelis–Menten model.
+`Example code of Michaelis-Menten` provides a complete and minimal implementation based on the Michaelis–Menten model.

 Users are expected to use this example as the primary reference and modify it according to their specific problem.